opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

     will contain a pointer to the vertex.

 *
-    The point is outside the subdivsion reference rectangle.
+    The point is outside the subdivision reference rectangle.
 The function returns ``CV_PTLOC_OUTSIDE_RECT``
     and no pointers are filled.